top of page

 What is Fescue Toxicity in Cattle?

-Symptoms of fescue toxicity in cattle:
+Symptoms of Fescue Toxicity in Cattle

-• Decreased feed intake and lower weight gains
+• Decreased feed intake and weight gains

 • Rough hair coats

-• Slow breed back
+• Slow breed-back rates

 • Low tolerance for heat stress

-Effect of Fescue Toxicity on Cattle
+How Fescue Toxicity Affects Cattle

 Cow showing symptoms of fescue toxicity with a rough hair coat.

 Interestingly enough, cows can actually detox themselves from fescue to varying degrees.
-However, this detoxifying process results in significant oxidative stress, creating its own set of issues that need be addressed.
+However, this detoxifying process results in significant oxidative stress, creating its own set of issues that need to be addressed.

 Oxidative stress is caused by the imbalance of excess free radicals in the body.
 Free radicals are naturally occurring and are utilized by the immune system to fight disease as well as normal metabolic function.
 But, during times of stress (environmental, nutritional or, in this case, fescue toxicity), too many free radicals are produced, and they begin harming sensitive tissue and molecules that are necessary for optimal performance in cattle.